 Know how your customers communicate so you could emulate it.
 Chances are you won’t be able to sell something if you can’t even talk to your audience in their language.

 After you learn how to talk the talk, you gotta learn how to walk the walk.
 I mean seriously, if you want your people skills to get better, you have to know how your audience thinks, how they act, and how they would feel when seeing your product/service for the first time.

 Go into communities and establish a name for your brand.
 You will be amazed at what you can accomplish in doing this, especially if you want to know how your audience interacts with your industry.
 Going to meet-ups and conventions or setting up a meeting with some authorities in your industry will work wonders for you and your business.

 As a marketer, it is imperative that you know what you are selling.
 “Is it a common product?”
 “Is it something creative and unique?”
 “Is it a service that no person can go on living without?” are just some questions you must ask yourself.
-That’s right; you have to actually ask yourself questions about your product before you can market them.
-Why, you ask?
-Because you can’t sell anything you don’t have knowledge of.
+That’s right; you have to ask yourself questions about your product before you can market them.
+Why do you ask?
+Because you can’t sell anything, you don’t know of.
 You can’t explain to your market what features your Pro Suck 6000 does if you don’t even know how to operate a vacuum.